What Is Market Research?

 How Market Research Works

-Market research is an essential element of the research and development (R&D) phase when introducing a new product or service.
-It can be executed through various methods such as surveys, product testing, interviews, and focus groups.
-These techniques enable businesses to gather and interpret data that influences the strategic decisions made during the product development and marketing process.
+Market research plays a vital role in the research and development (R&D) phase of creating a new product.
+It can be conducted through surveys, product testing, interviews, and group discussions.
+These methods help companies gather and interpret information, enabling them to make informed decisions during the product development and marketing processes.

 Primary Market Research vs. Secondary Market Research